GetPageSpeed/nginx-extras-docs/docs/modules/ipset-access.md

 ## Installation

+> Requires the Enterprise plan of the GetPageSpeed NGINX Extras subscription.

 You can install this module in any RHEL-based distribution, including, but not limited to:

 * RedHat Enterprise Linux 7, 8, 9 and 10